Refiltering hypothesis tests to control sign error: Model formulation

-For a given significance level $\alpha\in(0,1)$ and power $1-\beta\in(\alpha,1)$, we can solve for the standard error $\tau$.
-Some R code to do this is in Figure~\ref{fig:gettau}.
-For $\alpha=0.05$ and $1-\beta = 0.06$ we find that $\tau=3.394507$.
-The point of all those digits in $\tau$ is that we can plug this value in to the {\tt retrodesign} R function from \cite{gelm:carl:2014} and verify that it yields power $0.06$ when $\alpha=0.05$.
-See Figure~\ref{fig:retrodesign}.
+Given $\alpha$ and a level for power, we can solve~\eqref{eq:thepower} for a value of $\tau$.
+Some R code to do this is in the appendix.
+Figure~\ref{fig:pow06} shows the results for $\alpha=0.05$ and power $0.06$.

-The figure in~\cite{gelm:2014:power06} (as of October 22, 2016) did not match these results.
-It had a wrong sign probability of 24\% (versus about 20\% in Figure~\ref{fig:retrodesign}) and a minimum exaggeration factor of 9 (versus an average of about 8).
-It appears that the figure in the blog is based on slightly different numbers.